deckhouse/virtualization/docs/USER_GUIDE.md

 #### Additional Block Devices

-Additional block devices can be connected and disconnected from a virtual machine that is in a running state without having to reboot it.
+Alternatively, additional block devices can be connected and disconnected from a running virtual machine using the `VirtualMachineBlockDeviceAttachment` (`vmbda`) resource.

-The `VirtualMachineBlockDeviceAttachment` (`vmbda`) resource is used to connect additional block devices.

-As an example, create the following share that connects an empty blank-disk disk to a linux-vm virtual machine:
+As an example, create the following resource that connects an empty blank-disk disk to a linux-vm virtual machine:

 ```yaml
 d8 k apply -f - <<EOF